Smoking cessation: Biochemical feedback

 While both measures offer high sensitivity and specificity, they differ in usage method and cost.
 For example, breath CO monitoring is non-invasive, while cotinine testing relies on bodily fluid.
 For instance, these two methods can be used alone or together when abstinence verification needs additional confirmation.

 Competitions and incentives

 Financial or material incentives to entice people to quit smoking improve smoking cessation while the motivation is in place.
 Competitions that require participants to deposit their own money, "betting" that they will succeed in quitting smoking, appear to be an effective incentive.
 However, it is more difficult to recruit participants for this type of contest in head-to-head comparisons with other incentive models, such as giving participants NRT or placing them in a more typical rewards program.
 Evidence also shows that incentive programs are effective for pregnant mothers who smoke both during pregnancy and post-partum.
 As of 2019, there is an insufficient number of studies on "quit and win," and other competition-based interventions and results from the existing studies were inconclusive.

+In 2026, Colorado QuitLine started offering a $100 incentive for Coloradans completing a coaching program designed to help quit tobacco and nicotine products.
+The program itself claims a 35% success rate.